-- Nominations open at 10:00 BST on 29th August 2023, you can submit your nomination online through the Student Union website where you'll be asked to provide: - Your Manifesto, Candidate Photo, Slogan and Publicity - Download, complete and return the Officer Code of Conduct form to natalie.hay@stir.ac.uk. - The deadline for you to complete your nomination is 12:00 BST on 2nd October 2023.
+- You can submit your nomination online through the Student Union website where you'll be asked to provide: - Your candidate photo - Your manifesto - Your campaign slogan - All candidates are required to sign the Officer Code of Conduct.
+You can find and agree to the Officer Code of Conduct by completing this form. - The deadline for you to complete your nomination is 12:00 PM GMT on 30th September 2024.